k21971/CrecelleHack/doc/variantfixes.md

   out of sight are disguised as standard creatures of their type.
 - Horses and ponies have altered names.
 - Tigers are orange.
+- Monsters can grapple and trip the player.

 ### Unique Monsters
 - Dispater uses the trickster monster spell list, making him likely